-As of December 31, 2023 and 2022, the Company had no material unrecognized tax benefits.
+As of December 31, 2024 and 2023, the Company had no material unrecognized tax benefits.
 As a policy, the Company recognizes penalties and interest accrued related to unrecognized tax benefits as a component of income tax expense, however, there are currently no such accruals.
 The Company files tax returns as prescribed by the tax laws of the jurisdictions in which it operates.
 In the normal course of business, the Company is subject to examination by federal, state and local jurisdictions, where applicable.
-As of December 31, 2023 and 2022, the statute of limitations remains open for all major jurisdictions for tax years dating back to 2020 and 2019, respectively.
+Due to the net operating loss carryforward, tax years 2020 through 2024 remain open to examination by the major taxing jurisdictions to which the Company is subject.